-In [68] it has been proposed to model ice shedding trajectories by an innovative paradigm that is based on CArtesian grids, PEnalization and LEvel Sets (LESCAPE code).
+In [65] it has been proposed to model ice shedding trajectories by an innovative paradigm that is based on CArtesian grids, PEnalization and LEvel Sets (LESCAPE code).
 Our objective is to use the potential of high order unstructured mesh adaptation and immersed boundary techniques to provide a geometrically flexible extension of this idea.
-These activities will be linked to the development of efficient mesh adaptation and time stepping techniques for time dependent flows, and their coupling with the immersed boundary methods we started developing in the FP7 EU project STORM [58], [114].
-In these methods we compensate for the error at solid walls introduced by the penalization by using anisotropic mesh adaptation [87], [104], [105].
+These activities will be linked to the development of efficient mesh adaptation and time stepping techniques for time dependent flows, and their coupling with the immersed boundary methods we started developing in the FP7 EU project STORM [55], [116].
+In these methods we compensate for the error at solid walls introduced by the penalization by using anisotropic mesh adaptation [88], [106], [107].
 From the numerical point of view one of the major challenges is to guarantee efficiency and accuracy of the time stepping in presence of highly stretched adaptive and moving meshes.
 Semi-implicit, locally implicit, multi-level, and split discretizations will be explored to this end.

 Besides the numerical aspects, we will deal with modelling challenges.
 One source of complexity is the initial conditions which are essential to compute ice shedding trajectories.
 It is thus extremely important to understand the mechanisms of ice release.
 With the development of next generations of engines and aircraft, there is a crucial need to better assess and predict icing aspects early in design phases and identify breakthrough technologies for ice protection systems compatible with future architectures.
 When a thermal ice protection system is activated, it melts a part of the ice in contact with the surface, creating a liquid water film and therefore lowering ability of the ice block to adhere to the surface.
-The aerodynamic forces are then able to detach the ice block from the surface [70].
+The aerodynamic forces are then able to detach the ice block from the surface [67].
 In order to assess the performance of such a system, it is essential to understand the mechanisms by which the aerodynamic forces manage to detach the ice.
-The current state of the early work of [72], [67] we will develop appropriate asymptotic PDE approximations allowing to describe the ice formation and detachment, trying to embed in this description elements from damage/fracture mechanics.
+The current state of the art in icing codes is an empirical criterion.
+However such an empirical criterion is unsatisfactory.
+Following the early work of [71], [64] we will develop appropriate asymptotic PDE approximations allowing to describe the ice formation and detachment, trying to embed in this description elements from damage/fracture mechanics.
 These models will constitute closures for aerodynamics/RANS and URANS simulations in the form of PDE wall models, or modified boundary conditions.

 In addition to this, several sources of uncertainties are associated to the ice geometry, size, orientation and the shedding location.
-In very few papers [118], some sensitivity analysis based on Monte Carlo method have been conducted to take into account the uncertainties of the initial conditions and the chaotic nature of the ice particle motion.
+In very few papers [120], some sensitivity analysis based on Monte Carlo method have been conducted to take into account the uncertainties of the initial conditions and the chaotic nature of the ice particle motion.
 We aim to propose some systematic approach to handle every source of uncertainty in an efficient way relying on some state-of-art techniques developed in the Team.
 In particular, we will perform an uncertainty propagation of some uncertainties on the initial conditions (position, orientation, velocity,...) through a low-fidelity model in order to get statistics of a multitude of particle tracks.
 This study will be done in collaboration with ETS (Ecole de Technologies Supérieure, Canada).
 The longterm objective is to produce footprint maps and to analyse the sensitivity of the models developed.